 Famous Iranian rice is elevated even more with the eye-catching golden color and musky taste of saffron while becoming more balanced in terms of digestibility.
-It is proven effective in healing mental and metabolic health concerns such as depression, insomnia, high blood sugar and pressure, digestive problems, heart conditions and even helps with weight loss.
+It is proven effective in healing mental and metabolic health concerns such as depression, insomnia, high blood sugar and pressure, digestive problems, heart conditions, and even helps with weight loss.

-It is extremely potent in elevating mood and inducing happiness thus making it a potent functional super food.
+It is extremely potent in elevating mood and inducing happiness thus making it a potent functional superfood.

 But what makes the Iranian saffron so different from the counterparts in the world?
-In this article we will find out!
+In this article, we will find out!

 Every morning before sunrise the plant produces a flower which must be picked by hand immediately otherwise the sun exposure will damage it.
 The flowering continues for 30 days so is the picking.
-The stigmas which are actually female reproductive system of the flower are then plucked and processed by drying and packaging.
+The stigmas which are actually the female reproductive system of the flower are then plucked and processed by drying and packaging.

 Threads of Iranian saffron are tall and strong without a sign of breakage or debris.
 Its color is crimson red, turning lighter at the tips.
 This effect makes it easier to spot fake saffron which has been dyed red all the way to the top of the thread.
 When soaked and cooked, its coloring ability is potent, creating a strong golden yellow unmatched by anything else.
-Its aroma is distinctively heartwarming and mind calming.
+Its aroma is distinctively heartwarming and mind-calming.
 Just a few threads can fill the space with a heavenly aroma causing immediate happiness and mood lift.
 Its taste is slightly bitter yet luxurious.

-The main compounds in saffron are crocins, picrocrocin and safranal which are responsible for its color, taste, aroma and therapeutic power.
+The main compounds in saffron are crocins, picrocrocin, and safranal which are responsible for its color, taste, aroma, and therapeutic power.
 They contribute to its overall quality.
-In the above mentioned study, the bioactive compounds in saffron collected from Iran were quantified with a fast screening method for the analysis by using an optimized HPLC-DAD in a MATLAB environment.
-The analysis showed crocins and picrocrocin are the most affecting factors in categorization of saffron and most of the pharmacological activities are due to presence of them.
+In the above-mentioned study, the bioactive compounds in saffron collected from Iran were quantified with a fast screening method for the analysis by using an optimized HPLC-DAD in a MATLAB environment.
+The analysis showed crocins and picrocrocin are the most affecting factors in the categorization of saffron and most of the pharmacological activities are due to their presence of them.

-Geographical and bioclimatic distribution of saffron depends on the texture of the soil which is the most influential indicator resulted from the sand percentage.
+Geographical and bioclimatic distribution of saffron depends on the texture of the soil which is the most influential indicator resulting from the sand percentage.
 Saffron is best grown in medium texture soil with natural drainage and adequate food in warm and dry climates.
 In terms of essential minerals, calcium carbonate is the most influential which reduces the PH and inhibits the absorption of other minerals such as Iron, Manganese, and Phosphorus.

 Once you try Iranian saffron, you will see the stark difference.
-You will be hooked forever, enjoying it in your meals, perhaps a pinch in your drinks and sprinkled in your desserts, making them more magical.
-You will even consider it as a gift to someone close to your heart as it has strong positive effect on the heart health and happiness.
+You will be hooked forever, enjoying it in your meals, perhaps a pinch in your drinks, and sprinkled in your desserts, making them more magical.
+You will even consider it as a gift to someone close to your heart as it has a strong positive effect on heart health and happiness.